Designate your property as a Municipal Historic Resource

 Once the “Notice of Intention to Designate” is issued, the historic resource is temporarily designated for 120 days.
 Council is required to wait 60 days to pass the designation Bylaw, as outlined in the Historical Resources Act.

 Step 5 – Council votes on the bylaw

 Council either passes or rejects the Bylaw to designate the property as a Municipal Historic Resource.

 Step 6 – The site is designated as a Municipal Historic Resource

 The City registers the Bylaw on the Land Title in question, as required by the Historic Resources Act.

 The legal process to designate a site as a Municipal Historic Resource is governed by the Alberta Historical Resources Act, R.S.A.
 2000 c.
 H-9 (the Act) and requires Council to pass a designation Bylaw.

 Designation by other levels of government

-- Federal designation The Federal designation process is overseen by the Historic Sites and Monuments Board of Canada.
-This constitutes formal recognition, but does not protect the site from alteration or demolition.
+- Federal designation: The Federal designation process is overseen by the Historic Sites and Monuments Board of Canada.
+This process constitutes honorific recognition.
+It does NOT protect the site from alteration or demolition.